jhu-ip/cs220-f25/resources/github-ssh.md

   </div>
 </div>

 <p>Public GitHub repositories can be cloned without providing any authentication (because they are, after all, <em>public</em>, GitHub doesn't need to know who you are -- anyone can clone them without authenticating themself).
-An example of this is the <code>cs220-xxx-public</code> repository that we have starter code in, where <code>xxx</code> represents the current semester.
+An example of this is the <code>cs220-xxx-public</code> repository that we have starter code in, where <code>xxx</code> represents the current semester.</p>

-<p> For private repositories, such as those that you'll use for homeworks and projects in this class, you <strong>are</strong> required to authenticate yourself, so that GitHub can verify that you are supposed to have access to this repository.
+<p>For private repositories, such as those that you'll use for homeworks and projects in this class, you <strong>are</strong> required to authenticate yourself, so that GitHub can verify that you are supposed to have access to this repository.
 This page discusses two ways that you can do so.</p>

 <ol>
 	<li>HTTPS + Token Authentication</li>